 \paragraph{Neural Networks and Computational Design} Neural networks can map designs to performances by approximating complex physics simulations \cite{kiarashinejad2020deep}.
 Moreover, they can operate as purely data-driven simulations when accurate physics-based models are unavailable or difficult to develop \cite{shi2018deep}.
 In addition to accelerating the computations, neural surrogate models are highly transferable across different applications due to their underlying similarities.
 Perhaps \emph{photonic design} is the front-runner field in using neural surrogate models for computational design \cite{jiang2020deep}.
 Also, in computational fabrication we are seeing a surge in the use of NSMs, such as in computational design of cold-bent glass façades \cite{gavriil2020computational}, appearance-preserving tactile design \cite{tymms2020appearance}, or fine art reproduction \cite{shi2018deep}.

-A particularly interesting related work is the recent ink selection method \cite{ansari2020mixed}.
-In order to benefit from MILP solvers, for the ink selection problem, this work develops a linear, but approximate forward model that predicts the spectra of different ink combinations.
+A particularly relevant related work is the recent ink selection method \cite{ansari2020mixed}.
+In order to benefit from efficient MILP solvers, for the ink selection problem, this work develops a linear, but approximate, forward model that predicts the spectra of different ink combinations.
 (In general, developing such linear spaces requires deep domain knowledge and specialized measurements.)
 In a second stage, for spectral reproduction of a given painting, an accurate data-driven forward model based on NSMs is deployed.
 Here we show that \textit{both} ink selection and spectral reproduction can be performed using a single neural-network forward model without requiring additional, specialized models.